Who sits on an assessment panel

 Most people who take part in service assessments do so alongside their day job.
 So you’ll need to decide whether you’ve got the capacity to do it.

-Assessments usually last about 4 hours.
-Usually, the service team presents and demonstrates their service, and then assessors ask questions and talk to the team about how their service meets the Service Standard.
+A typical assessment lasts about 4 hours.
+Usually the service team presents and demonstrates their service, then the assessors ask questions to establish how the service meets the Service Standard.

 You can read more about what usually happens at a service assessment.

-As well as making time for the assessment itself, you’ll need to commit a few hours to:
+As well as making time for the assessment itself, you’ll need to spend a few hours:

-- before the assessment, familiarising yourself with the service you’ll be looking at
+- reading the briefing documents and familiarising yourself with the service ahead of the assessment

 - writing up your section of the assessment report

-One way of making sure you can allocate enough time to it is to do assessments as your corporate objective.
+These things mean that being an assessor is a significant commitment.
+One way to make sure you can allocate enough time to it is to do assessments as your corporate objective.
 This allows you to set aside a few hours each month for assessments.